khalidlamfao/github-demo/client/README.md

 Single page application built with React via CDN.
 Works with the backend in ../server.
 After starting the server, open http://localhost:3001/ in your browser.

 The HTML page attempts to load Babel from https://unpkg.com.
-If that fails, it automatically falls back to the bundled `babel.min.js`, allowing the app to work offline once the files have been downloaded.
+If the CDN is unavailable, a small script detects that `window.Babel` is undefined and dynamically loads the bundled `babel.min.js` so the app still works offline after the first install.